 WHAT ABOUT OTHER NEW FIREARMS LAWS?

 In 2019, Senate Bill 1235 will become the law in California.
 It will mandate background checks for anyone purchasing ammunition in this state, and it will create a statewide database to monitor those ammunition purchases.
 Senate Bill 1235 also makes it illegal for any party to provide ammunition to someone that the party knows or has cause to believe is not the actual end purchaser of the ammunition – who may be unable to pass a background check.

-If you are accused of a weapons crime or firearms violation in southern California, get help by contacting an experienced Orange County criminal defense attorney.
+If you are accused of a weapons crime or firearms violation in southern California, get help by contacting an experienced Orange County DUI attorney.
 Under the U.S. Constitution, your right to bear arms is a fundamental legal right, but it is not an absolute right.
 You can lose your right to bear arms in California if you are convicted of a felony or certain other crimes such as intimidating witnesses, threatening a police officer, or discharging a firearm in a grossly negligent manner.

 A domestic violence conviction can also result in the loss of someone’s right to bear arms in California.
 If you work in the security field, the firearms business, or in law enforcement, losing your right to possess a firearm could conceivably result in losing your job.
 As opposed to a personal injury lawyer, an experienced criminal defense attorney may be able to help you if you have lost your right to own a firearm in California.
 If you currently own a gun in California, own it responsibly.
 The state is expected to enforce its new gun laws strictly and aggressively.